Batusai/dempotholes/readme.md

-# Wine Cellar Sample Application with Backbone.js and Twitter Bootstrap #

-"Backbone Cellar" is a sample CRUD application built with Backbone.js and Twitter Bootstrap.
-The application allows you to browse through a list of wines, as well as add, update, and delete wines.

-This application is further documented [here](http://coenraets.org/blog).

-The application is also hosted online.
-You can test it [here](http://coenraets.org/backbone-cellar/bootstrap).

 The application is provided with both an in-memory datastore (default) and a RESTful back-end implemented in PHP (see the /api directory).

 The in-memory datastore allows you to experience the app without setting up a back-end.
 All the changes you make to the data will be lost the next time you access the app or hit Refresh.